+54. The 2019 proposed budget for Major Programme II amounted to €48,100.8 thousand, representing an increase of €2,109 thousand (4.6 per cent) against the 2018 approved budget of €45,991.8 thousand.

+55. As for the financial performance, forecast expenditure for 2018 for OTP was estimated at \notin 44,225 thousand, which represents 98.3 per cent of the approved 2018 budget of \notin 45,991.8 thousand.35 The Committee noted that when comparing this with the 2019 proposed budget (\notin 48,100.8 thousand), the total resource increase requested would be \notin 3,244.8 thousand (or 7.3 per cent).

-- 54. The 2019 proposed budget for Major Programme II amounted to €48,100.8 thousand, representing an increase of €2,109 thousand (4.6 per cent) against the 2018 approved budget of €45,991.8 thousand. - 56.
-For 2019, the OTP budget based its resource requirements on the following assumptions: nine preliminary examinations, 11 situations, eight active investigations (Burundi, Central African Republic II (a), Central African Republic II (b), Cote d'Ivoire, Georgia, Darfur and Libya (III and IV), three trial teams, and five final appeals. - 57.
-The Committee noted the net increase in staff cost of €1,753.9 thousand (see Table 3 above), which is due to the need to carry forward the GTA resources recruited for the Burundi situation while adding new positions that are needed to enable and support progress in OTP activities and making utmost efforts to absorb as much of the impact of the new situation as possible. - 58.
-The Committee was informed by the OTP that the Strategic Plan for 2019-2021 is about to be finalized, after the completion of internal consultation process within OTP.
-The draft Strategic Plan will be circulated to State Parties, the Committee and other stakeholders in November 2018 based on the latest estimate. - 59.
-The Committee was informed that a provisional evaluation of the Strategic Plan 2016-2018 would be contained in the new Strategic Plan 2019-2021.
+56. For 2019, the OTP budget based its resource requirements on the following assumptions: nine preliminary examinations, 11 situations, eight active investigations (Burundi, Central African Republic II (a), Central African Republic II (b), Cote d'Ivoire, Georgia, Darfur and Libya (III and IV), three trial teams, and five final appeals.

+57. The Committee noted the net increase in staff cost of 1,753.9 thousand (see Table 3), which is due to the need to carry forward the GTA resources recruited for the Burundi situation while adding new positions that are needed to enable and support progress in the OTP activities and making utmost efforts to absorb as much of the impact of the new situation as possible.

+58. The Committee was informed by the OTP that the Strategic Plan for 2019-2021 is about to be finalized, after the completion of internal consultation process within the OTP.
+The draft Strategic Plan will be circulated to State Parties, the Committee and other stakeholders in November 2018 based on the latest estimate.

+59. The Committee was informed that a provisional evaluation of the Strategic Plan 2016-2018 would be contained in the new Strategic Plan 2019-2021.
 While bearing in mind the independence of the OTP, the Committee believed that the OTP should undertake a full evaluation against the aims and objectives set out in the previous 2016-2018 Strategic Plan.
-In addition, the upcoming Strategic Plan should take into account lessons learned, by considering both efficiencies and value for money.
+In addition, the upcoming Strategic Plan should take into account lessons learned, by considering both efficiencies and the possibility to redeploy the existing resources.
 The Committee also looked forward to seeing how exit strategies would be included to support case prioritisation.

+34 In 2018, there was an approved increase of €4 thousand for hospitality associated with increased temporary costs.